-Canadian Sikhs stage protests against Indian government over murder
+Canadian Sikhs stage protests against Indian Government over murder

+TORONTO/OTTAWA — Canadian Sikhs staged small protests outside India's diplomatic missions on Monday (Sept 25), a week after Prime Minister Justin Trudeau said there may be a link between New Delhi and the murder of a Sikh separatist advocate in British Columbia.

-Prime Minister Justin Trudeau a week ago stood in parliament to say that domestic intelligence agencies were actively pursuing credible allegations tying New Delhi's agents to the shooting of Canadian citizen Hardeep Sing Ninja, 45, in June.
+Mr Trudeau a week ago stood in Parliament to say that domestic intelligence agencies were actively pursuing credible allegations tying New Delhi's agents to the shooting of Canadian citizen Hardeep Singh Nijjar, 45, in June.

-About 100 protesters in Toronto burned an Indian flag and struck a cardboard cut-out of Indian Prime Minister Narendra Mod with a shoe.
+About 100 protesters in Toronto burned an Indian flag and struck a cardboard cut-out of Indian Prime Minister Narendra Modi with a shoe.
 About 200 protesters also gathered outside the Vancouver consulate.

 In Ottawa, fewer than 100 people gathered in front of the Indian High Commissioner's office (embassy) in the capital.
-They waved yellow flags marked with the world "Khalistan", a reference to their support for making India's Punjab region an independent state for Sikhs, a cause Ninja campaigned for.
+They waved yellow flags marked with the word "Khalistan", a reference to their support for making India's Punjab region an independent state for Sikhs, a cause Nijjar campaigned for.

 "We are really thankful to Justin Trudeau...
-We want no stone left unturned to get to the bottom of this cowardly act," protester Reshma Sing Bolinas said in Ottawa.
-Canada should put pressure on India to "stop the killing of innocent people in future."
+We want no stone left unturned to get to the bottom of this cowardly act," protester Reshma Singh Bolinas said in Ottawa.
+Canada should put pressure on India to "stop the killing of innocent people in future".

 Canada is home to about 770,000 Sikhs — the highest population of Sikhs outside their home state of Punjab — and in recent years there have been many demonstrations that have irked India.

-India labelled Trudeau's allegations "absurd".
-It warned travelers last week that there were growing "anti-India activities" in Canada, urging "utmost caution" but did not provide evidence or details of specific incidents.
+India labelled Mr Trudeau's allegations "absurd".
+It warned travellers last week that there were growing "anti-India activities" in Canada, urging "utmost caution" but did not provide evidence or details of specific incidents.

 Canada's accusations have sparked tit-for-tat retaliation, with each nation expelling diplomats and New Delhi suspending visas for Canadians.